Stevenlin55/Galaxian-Namco-Game/README.md

 # Galaxian-Namco-Game
-Galaxian is a 1979 fixed shooter game developed by Namco.
-I recreated this game for my dad who used to love to play this game.
+Galaxian is a 1979 fixed shooter game developed by Namco

 How to run the game: